-This booklet has been prepared to help you and your family feel better about making these hard choices.
+This booklet has been prepared to help you and your loved ones feel better about making these hard choices.
 It will answer questions you may be asking yourself.

 Today, medical advances have made it possible for many diseases to be treated successfully, adding to life expectancy and quality of life.
-However, life-saving advances sometimes creates situations in which someone you love is kept alive but is unable to communicate what his or her choice would have been about the treatment being given.
-Often, doctors and families are asked to make difficult treatment decisions.
+However, lifesaving advances sometimes create situations in which you or someone you love is kept alive but is unable to communicate what their choice would have been about the treatment being given.
+Often, doctors and loved ones are asked to make difficult treatment decisions.
 In some cases, the courts have been called on to make life or death decisions.

 This booklet contains information about decisions you can make before a medical crisis occurs.
 With this information, you can choose to prepare a legal document to guide loved ones, your doctor, and other healthcare providers in caring for you.
-Making this decision in advance helps your family, and spares them the burden of making this decision in a medical crisis
+Making these decisions in advance helps your loved ones, and spares them the burden of making decisions for you in a medical crisis.